mafudge/odsc24/slides/talk.md

 # First docker command:

 - Download an image from a registry
-- Defaults to dockerhub:
+- Defaults to dockerhub: (skip this)
  `docker pull jupyter/datascience-notebook:latest`
-- Pull from another registry:
+- Pull from another registry: (do this)
  `docker pull quay.io/jupyter/datascience-notebook:latest`

 # More Image Commands